Mayurji/Mayurji/README.md

    * I start my day as Data Scientist📈👨🏼‍💼.
    * I read DL research papers 📚 in my free time.
    * I am open to collaboration on projects in ML and DL.
-   * I am an Avid Reader📖.
+   * I am an Avid Reader📖, Great Listener and Keen Observer.
    * I believe in Hard work and always open to learning✍🏻.
    * I love Nature🏔 and 🌏 Climate Change is real.
    * I am curious about Time Travel & Conspiracy Theory⏳.